 The animal ranch stretches to a 55,000-sqm area.
 The place serves as a habitat for a wide range of exotic animals and plants around the world.

 You’ll find rare species of animals there, like the Brahminy Kite (a now endangered bird), adorable owls, colorful birds, the Philippines’ Brown Deer, and a Siberian tiger among others.

 You should visit and have a look at their exquisite garden and a variety of beautiful animals when you have free time.

 You’ll never have to worry about falling short of things to do in Zambales.
-From island-hopping camping, horseriding, and mango-picking, Zambales assures you’ll have the best of adventures.
+From island hopping in the Philippines to camping, horseriding, and mango-picking, Zambales assures you’ll have the best of adventures.

 Whether you’re planning for a quick getaway with friends, family, your significant other, or by yourself, this coastal province will never disappoint.
 It might even surprise you in the most unsuspecting ways.